 After a warm welcome at Milan's Malpensa Airport, transfers depart for your hotel at 09:30 & 12:30.
-In the afternoon join a Local Expert in the heart of Italy's renowned fashion capital to see the impressive façade of the cathedral and the world famous La Scala Theatre.
+In the afternoon join a Local Expert in the heart of Italy's renowned fashion capital to see the impressive façade of the cathedral and the world famous La Scala Theater.
 Linking the two is the elegant glass vaulted shopping arcade of Galleria Vittorio Emanuele II, lined with luxury boutiques.
-Later, join your Tour Director for a Welcome Reception and an opportunity to mingle and get to know each other over a pleasant evening of dinner and wine.
+Mingle and get to know your fellow travelers during your Welcome Dinner at a local restaurant.

-(Relaxed Start) Cross the fertile plains of Lombardy to ‘fair' Verona, the home of Shakespeare's star-crossed lovers, with its maze of elegant squares and well-preserved Roman Arena (still used for Opera performances).
-Join a Local Expert in the Piazza delle Erbe (Square of Herbs), a lively market square surrounded by beautiful buildings.
-View the frescoed Casa Mazzanti and lofty Lamberti Tower.
-Continue to the Piazza dei Signori, the civic and political heart of the city, graced by a statue of Dante and see the Gothic tombs of the Scala family beyond.
-Take the opportunity to recite Shakespeare's immortal words and get cozy with Juliet's well-worn statue beneath the balcony where the Capulet family is said to have lived.
-Tonight, we stay in Trento, consistently rated one of Italy's most livable cities.
-Continue on to Trento.
+Cross the fertile plains of Lombardy to fair Verona, the home of Shakespeare's star-crossed lovers Romeo and Juliet, with its maze of elegant squares and well-preserved Roman Arena, which is still used for Opera performances.
+Join a Local Expert in the Piazza delle Erbe or Square of Herbs, a lively market square surrounded by beautiful buildings.
+View the frescoed Casa Mazzanti and lofty Lamberti Tower and continue to the Piazza dei Signori, the civic and political heart of the city, graced by a statue of Dante and see the Gothic tombs of the Scala family beyond.
+Take the opportunity to recite Shakespeare's immortal words and see Juliet's well-worn statue beneath the balcony where the Capulet family is said to have lived.
+Continue on to Trento, which is regarded as one of Italy's most appealing cities to live in.

-(Relaxed Start) The day's route follows the Adige River northwards into the magnificent mountains and the distinctive limestone peaks of the Dolomites.
-Lunchtime finds you in the arcaded streets and squares of Bolzano, where Italy and Austria culturally collide and you are at leisure to explore the the arcades and squares.
+Follow the Adige River north, into the magnificent mountains and the distinctive limestone peaks of the Dolomites.
+Arrive at the town of Bolzano, where Italy and Austria culturally collide and you are at leisure to explore the the arcades and squares.
 Continue along the zig-zagging scenic route to Cortina d'Ampezzo, Italy's most exclusive ski resort and a beautiful alpine haven during summer.

-(Relaxed Start) A day to spend as you please in this fashionable playground of the rich and famous, surrounded by towering cathedrals of rock.
-Take in the fresh mountain air as you stroll the pedestrianised Corso Italia, lined with designer stores, backed by the impressive green-and-white bell tower of the parish church.
-Why not ascend to the summit of one of the nearby peaks by cable car for magnificent Dolomite panoramas?
+Enjoy a day at your leisure in this fashionable playground of the rich and famous, surrounded by towering cathedrals of rock.
+Take in the fresh mountain air as you stroll the pedestrian Corso Italia, lined with designer stores and backed by the impressive green and white bell tower of the parish church.
+Why not ascend to the summit of one of the nearby peaks by cable car for magnificent panoramic views of the Dolomites?

 Travel down through more majestic Dolomite scenery to one of the world's most breathtaking wine regions.
-Protected by the Alps to the north, and caressed by the warm breezes from the Adriatic, the vineyards around Conegliano produce Italy's most prized sparkling wine.
+Protected by the Alps to the north, and caressed by the warm breezes from the Adriatic, the vineyards around Conegliano Veneto produce Italy's most prized sparkling wine.
 Stop at Carmina where meticulous viticulture and manual harvesting produce distinguishable proseccos.
 See how production differs from its more famous French counterpart, Champagne.
 Be tempted with a taste of the crisp and aromatic flavors and learn how to make the perfect Bellini.
-Continue on to the unique and remarkable island city of Venice.
-Before checking into your hotel, visit an arts centre to witness the age-old skill of glassblowing, before checking into your hotel.
+Continue on to the unique and remarkable island city of Venice, Queen of the Adriatic.
+Visit an arts center on Giudecca Island to witness the age-old skill of glassblowing, before checking into your hotel.

-(Relaxed Start) Sightseeing takes you along canals lined with ornate palaces - memories of a golden age now long past.
+Cruise along the scenic canals, lined with ornate palaces - memories of a bygone golden.
 Alight by the Bridge of Sighs, named in the last century by Lord Byron.
-Turn the corner into St Mark's Square, dominated by its magnificently decorated basilica, and overlooked by the great Clock Tower where bronze Moors beat out the hours on a huge bell.
+Turn the corner into St. Mark's Square, dominated by its magnificently decorated Byzantine basilica, and overlooked by the great clock tower where bronze Moors figurines beat out the hours on a huge bell.
 No visit to Venice would be complete without a ride on a gondola; delight in being serenaded as you journey through the romantic canals.
 The rest of the day is at your leisure and there is free time to shop or perhaps cruise out into the Lagoon to try local fish and wine specialties?

-Bid farewell to this enchanting city and take the scenic route along the Brenta Canal, lined with classical villas by Renaissance architect Andrea Palladio.
+Bid farewell to this enchanting city and take the scenic route along the Brenta Canal, lined with classical villas by Renaissance architect, Andrea Palladio.
 Continue past the university town of Padua to the peaceful shores of Lake Garda, the largest of Italy's lakes.
 Near the tip of a narrow peninsula, jutting out into the lake, visit the charming resort of Sirmione, clustered around the 13th century Scaligers' Castle.
-Follow the southern fringes of the European Alps to reach the spectacular Italian Lake District and your hotel on the shores of Lake Como.
-Later, you have a choice of cuisine and ambience from a hand-picked selection of local restaurants for your dining pleasure.
+Follow the southern fringes of the Alps to reach the spectacular Italian Lake District and your hotel on the shores of Lake Como.
+Later, you have a choice of cuisine and ambience from a hand-picked selection of local restaurants for your Dine-Around Evening.

-(Relaxed Start) Enjoy a relaxed morning in Como, the playground for Europe's wealthiest people.
-Nestled in the foothills of the Alps, the lake plays host to the glamour set and is a great place to people watch.
+Enjoy a relaxed morning in Como, the playground of Europe's wealthiest people.
+Nestled in the foothills of the Alps, the lake plays host to the most glamorous social sets and is a great place to people watch.
 Head on to Lake Maggiore's Baveno, noted for its narrow cobbled streets and charming 16th century square.